 4. Attach the hook plate of other side as the same procedure with step 3.

-Removal procedure can be done in the reverse order of the installation procedure.
+Removal procedure is the reverse of the installation procedure.

-We can customize QT series.
-Typically we can change hole location, overall height, etc... without tooling/NRE fee.
-Please choose the heatsink and provide customization details to sales.
+Alpha can customize the QT series.
+Hole locations, overall height, etc.. can be changed without the need for a tooling/NRE fee.
+Please choose the heatsink and provide customization details to Alpha Sales.